-Meetings of the Council shall be called by the President acting on his own initiative or at the request of a member or of the Commission.
+The Council shall meet when convened by its President on his own initiative or at the request of one of its members or of the Commission.

 - 1. Except where otherwise provided for in this Treaty, the conclusions of the Council shall be reached by a majority vote of its members. - 2.
-Where conclusions of the Council require a qualified majority, the votes of its members shall be weighted as follows:
+Where the Council is required to act by a qualified majority, the votes of its members shall be weighted as follows: